 The design I had in mind to address these issues is indeed simpler.
 It uses a straight crossmember up front, more upright seating and simple chain routing, and it would certainly be much lighter.
 However, one issue that it did not address was usability.
-With a width of nearly 4 feet (1.22 meters), the sheer size of that trike and the resulting fairing/overall vehicle would have relegated it to the streets only.
+With a width of nearly 4 feet (1.22 meters), the sheer size of that proposed redesign and the resulting fairing/overall vehicle would have relegated it and the trike before it to the streets only.
 I would not have felt responsible bringing such a vehicle onto bike paths, and I did not want to create something that I could only use on roads shared with cars.

 I came across a short article by "The Left-Handed Cyclist" on their blog that highlighted a couple of the challenges facing vehicles such as the one I'm designing.
 That article can be read here.
 In it, they go through a few examples of vehicles past that were based on electrified tricycles, with fairings, that were designed to bridge the gap between bicycles and cars.
 One such issue is trying to use a low-speed (at or below 30 mph (48 kph) crusing speed on a roadway shared with cars.
 This speed (with a large enough vehicle, such as an ELF or PEBL velomobile, or the one I was designing) can lead to traffic backups as motorists are forced to pass in a passing lane.
 While this may not seem like an issue on paper, I know from experience that driving a vehicle slowly enough for motorists around you to need to pass constantly is a stressful experience for the one operating the slow-moving vehicle.
 People are often angry and passing aggressively, and therefore dangerously, when they feel their movement is being impeded.
 This is a very unpleasant experience, and not one I want to have whenever I am running errands around town, so I've decided that it is critically important for this vehicle to easily fit on bike paths (and bike lanes) responsibly.